Big cup, small machine? Here's what Nespresso can really do.

 Nespresso has two main machine lines, and only one of them brews full-sized, American-style coffee:

-The newer Nespresso Vertuo makes regular coffee as we may know it, and it’s know as a gran lungo.
+The newer Nespresso Vertuo makes regular coffee as we know it, and it's called a gran lungo.
 Here are a few highlights of the machine:

 • Uses centrifusion brewing for a variety of cup sizes